megacamelus/camel-upstream-info/camel-documentation/camel-ldap.md

       // ...
     }

-If no specific filter is required - for example, you just need to look up a single entry - specify a wildcard filter expression.
-For example, if the LDAP entry has a Common Name, use a filter expression like:
+If no specific filter is required (for example, you need to look up a single entry), specify a wildcard filter expression.
+If the LDAP entry has a Common Name, use a filter expression like:

     (cn=*)